gabriele-mastrapasqua/chcrypto/README.md

-# Cryptocurrency analytics for transactional data in Clickhouse
+# AVAX Cryptocurrency analytics for transactional data in Clickhouse
 This application is a demo on of how to ingest crypto transactional data in Clickhouse, one of the fastest OLAP db, to handle high load of inserts and make queries in near-real time.

+This project can ingest from a sample file with 1 mil rows from AVAX chain, or with another process that will load live data from the AVAX mainnet.

-Sample dataset for AVAX: `43114_txs.csv.tar.gz`
+Sample dataset used for AVAX: `43114_txs.csv.tar.gz`

 ## architecture